 We will collect three 1L water samples (containing eDNA) alongside traditional beach seine surveys across the three estuaries quarterly; sampling in off-season for each salmon run (late fall and winter) will serve as negative field controls.
 Each estuary is sampled with beach seines, and water samples will be taken in triplicate at each location during sampling.
 We will record environmental covariates at each sampling event to determine how environmental conditions may affect the concordance between eDNA and net sampling.

-Year 1: Use existing 12s and 16s mtDNA, and 18s rDNA primers and high-throughput sequencing to show broad presence/absence, abundance trends, and associated species’ communities across habitats; cross-validate with beach seine samples.
-Use additional existing species-specific markers to monitor for, and distinguish, salmonid species; develop further markers for improved taxonomic specificity.
+Year 1: Having received FY2016 funding in April 2016, we have already begun work to use existing mtDNA primers and high-throughput sequencing cross-validate eDNA techniques with beach seine samples.
+We have the necessary eDNA primers (both multi-taxon and species-specific) in hand, leveraging earlier work by co-PIs and USGS, and have the relevant bioinformatics pipeline up and running.
+Field sampling is underway, and our 2016 deliverables remain our achievable goals despite starting the project later in the season than originally anticipated.
 Deliverables: broad-scale report on species abundance, validated proof-of-concept, and molecular tools for future use.

 Year 2: Measure temporal variability of the parameters measured in year 1; use validated tools from year 1 to improve quantification of focal species in space and time.
 Deliverables: Map of dynamic usage of habitats for focal species; accounting of assemblages of major associated species; rapid-assessment metrics for importance of nearshore vegetated habitats and success of restoration efforts in these habitats; cost-benefit comparison of eDNA and net methodologies.

 Expected Results: Preliminary data: A growing number of publications have demonstrated the utility of extraction and sequencing of this eDNA from water samples to survey metazoan species and communities1-3.
-Millions of DNA sequences are generated from each sample representing a diverse sample of species that would otherwise be difficult or impossible to survey.
+Millions of DNA sequences are generated from each sample, revealing a diverse suite of species that would otherwise be difficult or impossible to survey.
 Preliminary data in hand demonstrate eDNA’s feasibility, appropriate spatial scale, and suitable taxonomic breadth for the proposed project.

 As to spatial scale, eDNA can distinguish ecological communities at scales of 60-100m, even in a dynamic marine nearshore environment (Fig. 1), and is useful for detecting even rare species in both salt and freshwater3–5.
 While eDNA alone does not currently provide quantitative assessment of the abundance of source animals, our proposed work advances eDNA methods by providing a link between fish abundance and eDNA surveys and an application for rapidly assessing nearshore habitat use by fish.